 3. Human thought is imprinted at an early age.

-4. The liberal/conservative balance is almost universal in human societies, which indicates an evolutionary advantage.
+4. The liberal/conservative balance is almost universal, indicating an evolutionary advantage.

 (Work with evolutionary biology rather than trying to neutralize it.)